 Responding to constituents’ questions regarding their health and safety is a top priority for government agencies around the world.
-Drawing upon a long-term partnership with the British Columbia Ministry of Health, CGI collaborated with five provincial government agencies to rapidly develop a chatbot in just 7 days.
-The result: A digital agent that helps answer constituents’ and health workers’ questions, while supporting hardworking government health helpline experts.
+Drawing upon a long-term partnership with the British Columbia Ministry of Health, CGI collaborated with Google and five provincial government agencies to rapidly develop an AI-driven chatbot leveraging Google DialogFlow in just 2 weeks.

 Providing an immediate response

 The team of government and CGI experts quickly got to work, bringing together their technology and clinical data expertise.
 Within 7 days, they launched the chatbot to a patient advocacy group that helped train the AI by asking a wide variety of questions.
-Through this training, the development team used natural language processing to help refine the digital agent’s ability to understand questions and respond appropriately.
+Through this training, the development team used NLP to help refine the digital agent’s ability to understand questions and respond appropriately.